nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a014.md

 ##### Status: ![Live](images/icons/api_live.png)

 ## Description
 Once a referring organisation has booked an appointment and appropriate referral information has been added, the referral is available for the service provider to review (via the Referrals for Review worklist).
+As part of this review process, a provider can choose to reject the referral if they feel it’s inappropriate for their service or they require additional referral information to make a decision.
+Users will be able to carry out this action in their preferred system using this API.

-As part of this review process, a provider can either accept the referral into their service, i.e. it meets all the criteria for treatment at the service.
-Providers can also choose to reject the referral if they feel it’s inappropriate for their service or they require additional referral information to make a decision.
-Users will be able to carry out this review in their preferred system using this API.
+Providers can also choose to accept the referral into their service, i.e. it meets all the criteria for treatment at the service, using [A013: Accept Referral](explore_endpoint_a013.html).

 ## Resource URL